dh-tech/wg-education-training/lesson-template.md

 +++
-title = 'Include Your Title Here' date = 2025-07-11T10:03:06-05:00
+title = 'Include Your Title Here'
+date = 2025-07-11T10:03:06-05:00
 last_updated = 2025-07-11T10:03:06-05:00
-# include the names of your authors here
+author = ["Albert Einstein", "Roberto Busa"] # include the names of your authors here
-author = ["Albert Einstein", "Roberto Busa"]
-# leave blank, to be completed after review
+reviewer = [] # leave blank, to be completed after review
-reviewer = []
 toc = true
-# editorial team will change to published after submission
+status = 'draft'  # editorial team will change to published after submission
-status = 'draft'
-# to be filled out by editorial team
+pathways = []  # to be filled out by editorial team
-pathways = []
-doi = ''
+doi = ''  # to be filled out by editorial team
 download = ''
 +++

 You can start writing your lesson immediately after the front matter.
 The title will automatically generate for you from the front matter, so there is no need to include an additional title.